 For how cheap the pass is, you’d think you be visiting run-down little resorts with only 1 lift and a few runs but that’s not the case!
 Indy Pass resorts may be smaller than Vail, but they prioritize quality and more intimately work to make your winter experience wonderful!

-Prior to owning our Indy Passes this year, we have already visited 3 Indy Resorts and they are absolutely incredible with great runs, great powder, no lift lines, and plenty of cute villages and amenities.
+Before owning our Indy Passes this year, we have already visited 3 Indy Resorts and they are incredible with great runs, great powder, no lift lines, and plenty of cute villages and amenities.

 Though Indy doesn’t have much in terms of pass coverage (though you can pay for it), retail discounts, and ski with a friend discount ticket, these smaller resorts are generally less expensive from everything between the cost of food, paying to park, and the cost of goods/services/accommodation in the surrounding towns.